 For the more contemporary Holmes, the homeless population of London serves the same purpose.
 “Homeless network, really is indispensable,” he tells John Watson.
 “My eyes and ears all over the city.”

-The twin detectives also exhibit the same abhorrence for trivial matters, believing that the mind should be filled with data of a more useful manner.
+The twin detectives also exhibit the same abhorrence for trivial matters, believing that the mind should be filled with more useful data.
 “His ignorance was as remarkable as his knowledge,” Watson explains in A Study in Scarlet.
 “My surprise reached a climax, however, when I found incidentally that he was ignorant of the Copernican Theory and of the composition of the Solar System.
 That any civilized human being in this nineteenth century should not be aware that the earth travelled round the sun appeared to be to me such an extraordinary fact that I could hardly realize it.”

-Sherlock the Second, meanwhile, is even more emphatic with his reply.
+The reimagined Sherlock, meanwhile, is even more emphatic with his reply.
 “What does that matter?” he asks in frustration.
 “So we go around the sun, or if we went around the moon, or round-and-round the garden like a teddy bear – it wouldn’t make any difference.
 All that matters to me is the work.
 Without that, my brain rots.”

-If there is one area that the two characters most strikingly differ, it would be their mental temperament during the down period in between cases.
+If there is one area that the two characters most strikingly differ, it would be their mental temperament during the down period between cases.
 “My mind rebels at stagnation,” Sherlock Holmes remarks to John Watson in The Sign of the Four.
 “Give me problems, give me work, give me the most abstruse cryptogram, or the most intricate analysis, and I am in my own proper atmosphere.
 I can dispense then with artificial stimulants.
 But I abhor the dull routine of existence.”
 To compensate, Holmes immerses himself in the slumber of a cocaine-induced stupor and lounges around the flat at 221B Baker Street in a state of perpetual laziness.

-The Holmes of Sherlock, meanwhile, abhors the quieter times in his life and is prone to juvenile fits of throwing items around the apartment, lobbing verbal abuses at John Watson, and using his deductive abilities to insult his landlady, Mrs. Hudson.
+The Holmes of Sherlock, meanwhile, likewise abhors the quieter times in his life but is prone to juvenile fits of throwing items around the apartment, lobbing verbal abuses at John Watson, and using his deductive abilities to insult his landlady, Mrs. Hudson.
 During the episode “The Great Game,” he even draws a smiley face on the wall and shoots it with a handgun.

 “The wall had it coming,” he tells Watson afterwards.